murthydev/murthydev.github.io/_posts/2019-05-10-musings-incompetence.md

 ---
  layout: post
  category: [musings]
- title:  Incompetence is a state not permenance
+ title:  Incompetence is a state not permanence
  tags: [musings]
 ---